coda/packs-sdk/docs/reference/sdk/functions/core.autocompleteSearchObjects.md

 filtering to only those that match a search string, and converting the matching objects into the format needed for autocomplete results.

-A case-sensitive search is performed over each object's `displayKey` property.
+A case-insensitive search is performed over each object's `displayKey` property.

 A common pattern for implementing autocomplete for a formula pattern is to make a request to an API endpoint that returns a list of all entities,